Logan-Jerrow/finddups/README.md

+# finddups

-Write a C program finddups that will scan a set of files looking for duplicates it will organize into groups.
+Write a Rust program "finddups" that will scan a set of files looking for duplicates it will organize into groups.
 The files are specified on the command line:

-    $ ./finddups fileOrDirectory*
+    ./finddups fileOrDirectory*

 In addition, any directories specified on the command line are traversed recursively, looking for more regular files (and directories) to compare, all the way down the direc-